-This is a history of how people get food in a North Omaha, Nebraska, including its K-12 school.
+This is a history of St. John's Catholic Parish in North Omaha, Nebraska, including its K-12 school.